-Group tangible fixed asset additions in the year amounted to £0.8M (2020: £0.2M) as the College continues to invest in its campus and facilities.
-Of this amount £0.6M was funded through either the FE Capital Allocation or Countryside Stewardships grants.
+Group tangible fixed asset additions in the year amounted to £0.8M (2021: £0.8M) as the College continues to invest in its campus and facilities.
+Of this amount £0.5M was funded through either the FE Capital Allocation or Countryside Stewardships grants.

 The College completes the annual finance record for the ESFA.
-The ESFA assess the financial health of the College based on receipt of the financial plan (due by 31 July) and finance record (financial statements) (due by 31 December 2021).
+The ESFA assess the financial health of the College based on receipt of the financial plan (due by 31 July) and finance record (financial statements) (due by 31 December 2022).
 The College is assessed using the ESFA's methodology at these two points.
-The College was assessed as having an 'Inadequate' grade in 2021.
+The College has self-assessed as having an 'Inadequate' grade at 31 July 2022.

-The financial plan approved by the Board in July 2021 continues to show the College with 'Inadequate' financial health rating in 2021/22, although, with increasing student numbers and a reduction in capital repayments due within one year, the College expects an improvement in the health score achieved at 31 July 2022.
+The financial plan approved by the Board in July 2022 provides for a "cash neutral" outcome in 2022/23 and continues to show the College with 'Inadequate' financial health rating at 31 July 2023.
+However, with increasing student numbers and a return of apprenticeship provision, the College expects an improvement in the health score in future years.